 The school recognises that young people are at different levels in their learning and learn in different ways.
-Where young people are underachieving and/or identified as having special educational needs, the academy provides for these additional needs in a variety of ways and might use a combination of these approaches to address targets identified for individual pupils:
+Where young people are struggling to achieve in an age expected way and/or identified as having special educational needs, the academy provides for these additional needs in a variety of ways and might use a combination of these approaches to address targets identified for individual pupils:

-- Teachers differentiate work as part of quality first teaching - Small group withdrawal time (limited and carefully monitored to ensure curriculum entitlement is not compromised) - Individual class support / individual withdrawal - Personalised curriculum where appropriate - Bilingual support/access to materials in translation - · Further differentiation of resources - Lunchtime nurture / support groups. - Speech therapy sessions (where referrals have been made) - Variety of counselling / self-esteem programmes of intervention - Use of technology / laptops/ touch typing/ reading pens - Occupational therapy / physiotherapy interventions (where referrals have been made) - Individual reward charts / behaviour charts - Pastoral support for children with SEMH - Service Six counselling - Use of sensory equipment to be utilised during a sensory break - Phonics intervention - Rapid reader programme
+- Teachers differentiate work as part of quality first teaching - Small group withdrawal time (limited and carefully monitored to ensure curriculum entitlement is not compromised) year 7 through to year 11 - Individual class support / individual withdrawal - · Personalised curriculum where appropriate - Further differentiation of resources - Nurture / support groups during social times (before school, break time and lunch time). - Speech therapy sessions (where referrals have been made) - Variety of counselling / self-esteem programmes of intervention - Use of technology / laptops/ reading pens - Occupational therapy / physiotherapy interventions (where referrals have been made) - Individual reward charts / behaviour charts - Pastoral support for children with SEMH - Service Six counselling - Use of sensory equipment, linked to individual sensory profiles - A variety of interventions to support with literacy (reading and comprehension) year 7 through to year 9 - Online tutoring

-We understand that children learn at their own pace so we closely monitor progress, using teacher feedback, class data, Star Reader programme and GL assessment data.
+We understand that children learn at their own pace so we closely monitor progress, using teacher feedback, class data, Star Reader programme, GL assessment data and data obtained from any interventions.